 Ms. Sodergren is a core member of several professional choral ensembles in Manhattan, most notably the Manhattan Chorale.
 She enjoys ensemble work, having traveled to Ecuador and Cuba performing with the chamber ensemble Meridionalis, and frequently performs with the Grammy®-nominated Clarion Choir.

-Recently, Sodergren was appointed to the role of Artistic Director for the American Traditions Vocal Competition in Savannah, Georgia.
-She cherishes this opportunity to give back to the musical community of which she is a proud member.
-She also hopes to use this platform to educate future generations not only on the breadth of styles present in American music, but how being a stylistically versatile singer can help young performers craft a rewarding and viable professional career.
+Sodergren enjoys giving back to the musical community, and has taken on the role of Artistic Director for the American Traditions Vocal Competition in Savannah, Georgia.
+She hopes to use this platform to educate future generations not only on the breadth of styles present in American music, but how being a stylistically versatile singer can help young performers craft a rewarding and viable professional career.